Skip to content

 • External Secrets Operator is installed (typically with enable_external_secrets: "true")

-• You have a Slack workspace where you can create webhooks
+• You have a Slack workspace where you can create applications

 • You have permissions to store secrets in your cloud provider's secrets manager